Steady-state charging of quantum batteries via dissipative ancillas: Conclusion

 \section{Conclusion}

 In this paper, using the Born-Markov master equation, we studied the steady-state charging process of a single-cell quantum battery embedded in the center of a star network comprising N-qubits, under two different equilibrium and non-equilibrium scenarios.
-We obtained numerical solutions of the dynamic steady-state, which allows us to investigate ergotropy behaviors when over surrounding spins the partial trace is taken.
+We derived numerical solutions for the dynamic steady-state, enabling us to analyze ergotropy behaviors when taking the partial trace over surrounding qubits.
 In the equilibrium case, we found that the ergotropy with the chemical potential grows monotonically and for some parameter regimes it is independent of the coupling strength or the number of qubits.
 In the non-equilibrium case, ergotropy behaves as a monotonic function with non-equilibrium conditions (chemical potential difference) and the high base chemical potential of the reservoir corresponding to the quantum battery strongly boosts the steady-state charging regardless of the chemical potential difference.
 Whereas if the base temperature is high enough or the coupling strength between qubits is weak, ergotropy is strongly suppressed regardless of the strength of the non-equilibrium condition.
 Furthermore, our research shows that when qubits are coupled to fermion reservoirs that exchange particles with the system, there is a significant improvement in quantum battery charging.

-Our results suggest some efficient strategies that may be useful for optimizing the steady-state charging of open quantum batteries with no need for auxiliary charging fields.
+Our results suggest some efficient strategies that may be useful for optimizing the steady-state charging of open quantum batteries and mitigating the detrimental impact of self-discharging without requiring auxiliary charging fields.
 Among these, one can address the use of fermion reservoirs with a low base temperature, strong enough coupling strength between qubits, establishing non-equilibrium conditions by chemical potential difference, connecting qubits with a higher transition frequency to reservoirs with a lower frequency, and connecting the battery to reservoirs with a relatively high base chemical potential in non-equilibrium situations.
-However, these are general guidelines that should be evaluated with a more detailed analysis of steady-state ergotropy in order to achieve accurate and reliable results.
+Therefore, present findings may catalyze future exploration of an innovative approach to environment-mediated charging, eliminating the need for an external charging field—a topic that has received limited research attention until now.
+In the other words, the general guidelines outlined here have the potential to facilitate additional research on steady-state ergotropy in the field of quantum batteries, enabling evaluation across diverse scenarios.